 - In the Name field, enter the desired name.

 - If desired, enable Allow Personal Destinations.
 This feature allows end users to configure personal ZTNA destinations.

 In the Destination Name field, enter the desired destination name.

 - In the Destination Host field, enter the IP address/FQDN and port of the destination host in the format <IP address or FQDN>:<port>.
 This example enters demo.fortinet.com:22 as the destination host value.

 - Enable or disable encryption.
 By default, encryption is disabled.
 When encryption is enabled, traffic between FortiClient and the FortiGate is always encrypted, even if the original traffic has already been encrypted.
-When encryption is disabled, traffic between FortiClient and the FortiGate is unencrypted.
+When encryption is disabled, traffic between FortiClient and the FortiGate is not encrypted.

 - Enable or disable User External Browser as User-agent for Saml User Authentication.
-When you enable this feature, FortiClient presents a SAML authentication request to the end user in a web browser for traffic that is eligible for this rule.
+When this feature is enabled, FortiClient presents a SAML authentication request to the end user in a web browser for traffic that is eligible for this rule.

 - Click Save.